XBraid/xbraid/docs/Examples.md

             return 0;
          }
-   In this simple example, the local objective at one time-step does not depend explicitely on the design, therefore, the gradient update is zero here.
+   In this simple example, the local objective at one time-step does not depend explicitely on the design, therefore, the gradient update is zero.
 See ``examples/ex-01-optimization.c`` or ``examples/ex-04.c`` for local objective functions that incorporate the design.

 3. **Step_diff**: This function computes transposed partial derivatives of the `Step` routine multiplied with the vector `u_bar`.
 I.e. if `Step` performes
 \f[